subisarkar/JexoSim/README.md

 Examples
 ------
-Four example input parameter files are provided.
+5 example input parameter files are provided.
 These can be duplicated and edited as required by the user.
 For further information on running these example go to :  [Tutorial](docs/Tutorial.md)

 Use of code